tsaarikivi/angular-starter-kit/README.md

 Any fonts, custom-elements, images should be here.
 The assets folder will be copied by build to the root of the build.

+## Stripe checkout
+The checkout.js file is imported in index.html.
+The CheckoutService exposes a public function openStripeCheckoutHandler() which would handle everything.
+The CheckoutService should implement the amount changes and item adds to checkout etc.

+In this example the checkout feature then calls that function.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.